spectrocloud/librarium/docs/docs-content/troubleshooting/vmo-issues.md

    :::warning

-   Step **4** affects the [CPU Hotplug](../vm-management/create-manage-vm/enable-cpu-hotplug.md) functionality as it disables the [live migration](../vm-management/create-manage-vm/migrate-vm-to-different-node.md) feature.
-If your cluster has the CPU Hotplug functionality enabled, you will need to manually migrate your VM to a different node each time you add a virtual CPU for the changes to take effect.
+   Step **4** affects the [CPU Hotplug](../vm-management/create-manage-vm/enable-cpu-hotplug.md) functionality.
+If your cluster has CPU Hotplug enabled, you will need to manually restart your VM each time you add a virtual CPU for the changes to take effect.

    :::